Nastel/tnt4j-streams/README.md

 ### tnt4j-log4j12

 * in `config/log4j.properties` file change log appender to `log4j.appender.tnt4j=com.jkoolcloud.tnt4j.logger.log4j.TNT4JAppender`.
-Note that there should be on line like `log4j.appender.tnt4j=` in this file, so please comment or remove all others if available.
+Note that there should be a line like `log4j.appender.tnt4j=` in this file, so please comment or remove all others if available.
 * in `pom.xml` file of `core` change dependencies - uncomment:
 ```xml